The holidays are here.

 Organic, raw apple cider vinegar and honey infused with adaptogenic herbs, flowers, and berries can be a great addition to your overall health and wellness in general, but especially during those times of stress.

-The ACV found in our infusions provides a number of different benefits.
+The ACV found in our infusions provides several different benefits.
 One benefit is its ability to keep your digestive function in check.
 Not only that, but the lemongrass in our Ginger and Lemongrass Infusion is especially known for gut health.
 Why?
 It contains a component called citral.
 Citral is important because it helps your body digest food.

-Our Elderberry and Holy Basil Infusion provides you with a number of properties to help support immune system health when you’re feeling stressed and run-down as well as reducing stress and anxiety levels for a calm and clear head
+Our Elderberry and Holy Basil infusion provides you with many properties to help support immune system health when you’re feeling stressed and run-down, as well as reducing stress and anxiety levels for a calm and clear head.

 If you’re out of your daily practice and feeling stressed, take a step back, breathe and plan your next steps.
-Follow our tips for a successful holiday season and most importantly, enjoy yourself and the time you get to spend with family and loved ones.
+Follow our tips for a successful holiday season.
+Most importantly, enjoy yourself, and the time you get to spend with family and loved ones.